Have you ever tried making a sitemap? Here, we’re going to show you how to get started with your very own sitemap for SEO without being too technical.

 Formats for a sitemap vary between those that web users actually see on the site and the XML sitemaps that we use to submit to search engines, like Google and Yahoo.

-Standard HTML sitemaps
+Standard HTML Sitemaps

 Standard sitemaps that people visit when they click on your “sitemap” button are visual sitemaps that allow your customers to navigate through the various sections of your website.
-These types of sitemaps are simple to make, your web designer can help you with that.
+These types of sitemaps are simple to make and web designer can help you with that.
 They need to be clear and easy to read, and not just a complete list of your web pages.
 Consider making easy to follow sections to reduce confusion.

-Standard XML sitemaps
+Standard XML Sitemaps